 This is an endeavor that requires months of planning, a lot of work, as well as a potential rental home for you to stay in.
 Wondering what it costs, or whether it’s a doable option?
 This guide will give you the answers you need.

-- A full second story for a house measuring 2000 square feet will cost between $150,000 to $200,000.
+- Adding a full second story to a ranch house measuring 2000 square feet will cost between $150,000 to $300,000.
 This includes most repairs that you would need to do, as well as any structural additions you need to ensure that the building will hold.

 - If you’re looking to add a new story to your garage, the cost will be between $100,000 to $150,000.
 If you want to have a full-fledged apartment on top of your garage, then it may cost upwards of $200,000.